-The applicant must allow 20 working days for approval of the plan.
-It should be noted the 20 working days begin after Council are satisfied the information provided meets the requirements of the Policy and the Guidelines.
+The applicant must allow up to 25 working days for approval of the plan.
+It should be noted the 25 working days begin after Council are satisfied the information provided meets the requirements of the Policy and the Guidelines.

 5.0 MEMORANDUM OF UNDERSTANDING